-A ferritin test is ordered when your doctor suspects that you have low iron stores (iron deficiency or iron deficiency anaemia when very low) or suspects you may have too much iron (iron overload or haemochromatosis).
-It can also be ordered to check if treatment to raise or lower your iron levels are working.
+A ferritin test is ordered when your doctor suspects that you have low iron stores (iron deficiency which is called iron deficiency anaemia when it's very low) or suspects you may have too much iron (iron overload or haemochromatosis).
+It can also be ordered to check if treatment to raise or lower your iron levels is working.

 The ferritin test is often ordered along with other blood tests such as a full blood count (FBC).

 Generally, you won't need to do anything before having this test.
 It can be done at any time of the day.
 It is a simple blood test where a small amount of blood is taken by placing a needle in a vein in your arm.
 Read more about blood tests.

 Interpreting blood test results is not always easy and is best done in consultation with your healthcare team.
 They will know what is normal for you and what these results mean given your health profile.

 Low ferritin levels often mean that your iron levels are low (iron deficiency).